Meteor-Community-Packages/meteor-autoform/README.md

 ## Component and Helper Reference

+NOTE: The `afDeleteButton` component that used to be part of autoform is now available as [a separate package](https://github.com/aldeed/meteor-delete-button).

 ### autoForm

 Use this component as a block instead of `<form>` elements to wrap your form and